-To assist the Audit Committee in fulfilling its governance responsibilities we present below a summary of non-trivial adjusted audit differences (including disclosures) identified during our audit.
+To assist the Audit Committee in fulfilling its governance responsibilities we present below a summary of non-trivial adjusted audit differences identified during our audit.
+It is noted that the three adjustments below arose as a result of the Government being refused leave to appeal in the McCloud and Sargeant cases in June 2019 which meant additional liabilities would exist and should be included in the financial statements.

-We are pleased to report that there are no adjusted audit differences to the primary financial statements.